aliyamerali/guild_messenger/README.md

 # Guild Messenger API
 ## Overview
-[As requested](prompt.md), this is a _very simple_ Messenger API.
+[As requested](prompt.md), this is a very simple Messenger API.
 With two available endpoints, this API can create new text-based messages between two users, and return messages for a given recipient.

 You may review the feature work for these endpoints in this [pull request](https://github.com/aliyamerali/guild_messenger/pull/1).

+Timeframe:
+* ~3 hours coding
+* ~1 hour planning + documentation

 ## Assumptions
 * Users (senders and recipients) have unique integer IDs that will be passed to the API endpoints as parameters